aspectron/winres-edit/README.md

 [![Crates.io](https://img.shields.io/crates/l/winres-edit.svg?maxAge=2592000)](https://crates.io/crates/winres-edit)
 [![Crates.io](https://img.shields.io/crates/v/winres-edit.svg?maxAge=2592000)](https://crates.io/crates/winres-edit)

-## Overview
+### Overview

 This crate allows you to load and modify Windows resources inside of `.exe` and `.res` files.
 This crate currently does not support actual resource data destructuring with exception of Version Strings (VS_VERSION_INFO), which is useful to modify application manifests.
-Loaded resources are available as `Vec<u8>` data.
+Loaded resources are available as raw `Vec<u8>` data, useful to modify bitmaps and icons.

-## Example
+### Example

 ```rust
 let mut resources = Resources::new(&Path::new("myfile.exe"));